Prem Chopra: Later career (1996–present)

+Legacy

-Prem Chopra considers that his best roles were in Shaheed (1965), Upkaar (1967), Purab Aur Pashchim, Do Raaste (1969), Kati Patang (1970), Do Anjaane (1976), Jaadu Tona (1977), Kala Sona, Dostana (1980), Kranti (1981), Jaanwar(1982),Oonche Log (1985), Indira (1989), Phool Bane Angaarey (1991), Bewaffa Se Waffa and the 19 films with Rajesh Khanna.
+Prem Chopra considers that his best roles were in Shaheed (1965), Upkaar (1967), Purab Aur Pashchim, Do Raaste (1969), Kati Patang (1970), Do Anjaane (1976), Jaadu Tona (1977), Kala Sona, Dostana (1980), Kranti (1981), Jaanwar (1982), Oonche Log (1985), Indira (1989), Phool Bane Angaarey (1991), Bewaffa Se Waffa and the 19 films with Rajesh Khanna.
 He considers that his best performances in positive roles came in Sikander-e-Azam, Kunwari, Shaheed, Jaadu Tona and Chori Chori Chupke Chupke.
 He disclosed in an interview that "My films with Rajesh Khanna are very special to me.
 Right from Doli then Do Raaste, Kati Patang, Daag, Ajnabee, Prem Nagar, Maha Chor, Mehbooba, Tyaag, Bebus, Aanchal, Jaanwar, Souten, Maqsad, Awaaz, Shatru, Oonche Log, Waapsi and Ghar Parivaar.
 15 of 17 released were hits.
 Each of those films showed different shades of my personality in villainous role."
-When asked how he could continue so long in a cinematic career, he said "Although I came to be a hero, my films as a leading man flopped.
-Which was good in a way because a whole new world opened in front of me.
+When asked how he could continue so long in a cinematic career, he said, "Although I came to be a hero, my films as a leading man flopped, which was good in a way, because a whole new world opened in front of me.
 There were so many more roles I could do.
 When I established myself as a villain it could continue for years."